 Data-driven Approach: Pulse enables finance teams to make decisions based on real-time data and insights from segmented customer groups; this helps allocate resources more efficiently and targets efforts where they are most likely to yield results.

-Customer Personas: Creating detailed customer personas allows finance teams to better understand their clients’ motivations, pain points, and behaviour patterns.
-This insight can be used to develop personalised financial solutions and communication strategies that connect everyone, driving business growth.
+Customer Personas: Creating deep, detailed customer personas enables a better understanding of their motivation, pain points, and behaviour patterns by the finance teams themselves.
+This can serve as knowledge shared for developing personalised financial solutions and communication strategies that connect everyone and lead to growth in business.

 In conclusion, Pulse segmentation capabilities empower finance teams to optimise their processes, enhance customer experiences, and drive business growth through targeted and data-driven strategies.